ibm-wsc/cloud-native-linuxone/docs/application-promotion/promote.md

     ```
 2. Create the `connection-test` Task

-    a.
-Click `Import YAML` to bring up the box where you can create Kubernetes resource definitions from yaml
+    1. Click `Import YAML` to bring up the box where you can create Kubernetes resource definitions from yaml

-    b.
-Paste the `connection-test` Task into the box
+    2. Paste the `connection-test` Task into the box

-    c.
-Scroll down and click create to create the `connection-test` Task
+    3. Scroll down and click create to create the `connection-test` Task

     ![Create connection-test Task](../images/Part2/CreateTestRouteTask.png)

 You should now see the created `connection-test` Task.
-Navigate back to the `Pipelines` section of the OpenShift UI and go back to editing your pipeline.
+Finally, navigate back to the `Pipelines` section of the OpenShift UI and go back to editing your pipeline.

 ![Back to Pipelines](../images/Part2/BackToPipelines.png)